Ivan Buchko: Biography

 Born in Hermaniv, Austria-Hungary Empire (present day – Tarasivka, Lviv Oblast, Ukraine) in the Ukrainian peasant family of Hryhoriy, who was a church cantor, and Horpyna in 1891.
 He was ordained a priest on 21 February 1915 by Bishop Lazar Mladenov for the Ukrainian Catholic Archeparchy of Lviv.
 He worked as a rector of the Greek-Catholic minor seminary in Lviv from 1922 to 1929.

-He was appointed by the Holy See an auxiliary bishop of the Ukrainian Catholic Archeparchy of Lviv on 16 September 1929.
+He was appointed by the Holy See as auxiliary bishop of the Ukrainian Catholic Archeparchy of Lviv on 16 September 1929.
 He was consecrated to the Episcopate on 20 October 1929 in the church of Santi Sergio e Bacco in Rome.
 The principal consecrator was Metropolitan Andrey Sheptytsky, and the principal co-consecrators were Blessed Bishop Hryhory Khomyshyn and Blessed Bishop Josaphat Kotsylovsky.
 He was an Apostolic Visitator for the Ukrainians in Argentina and Brazil from 1939 to 1940 and for the Ukrainians in the Western Europe from 1945 to 1971.
 At the end of the Second World War, Buchko organized the escape of the entire Waffen-SS Galitsia Division to South and North America.
 Also with his blessing were hiding in the Ukrainian Pontifical College of Saint Josaphat in Rome from the Nazi persecution some members of the Italian resistance movement.
 Archbishop Buchko retired on 29 September 1971.

 He participated in the Second Vatican Council as a Council Father in the 1960s.
 He died in Rome on 21 September 1974.